PrimaveraDeveloper/lithium/dir/rose/specs/ldi-spec-1.0.md

-# Legal Devaluation Indexes (LDI) Specification v1.0
+# Legal Devaluation Indexes Service (LDI) Specification v1.0

-The current version of this service (only avaliable for Portugal) allows to get the devaluation indexes for a reference year.
+The current version of this service (only available for Portugal) allows to retrieve the devaluation indexes for a reference year.

 ## Legal Devaluation Indexes Operations

-The official monetary devaluation indexes, published by the Ministerial Order nr.
+The official monetary devaluation indexes, published by the Ministerial Order Nr.
 317/2018, on 11 December, is a rate applicable to certain assets and rights sold for a specific year.
-This indexes are used when fill the portuguese models 31 and 32.
+These indexes are used when fill the Portuguese models 31 and 32.

 ### Get Devaluation Index (Portugal)